genderkit/genderkit/_resources/health.md

 ### Further reading

-You can find a detailed list of resources about health, aging, exercise, nutrition, and seuxal health on the [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/health-information/).
+You can find a detailed list of resources about health, ageing, exercise, nutrition, and sexual health on the [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/health-information/).